Khorasan wheat: Requirements for climate and soil

 A temperate continental climate with cold nights in the early spring (see vernalisation), low to moderate precipitation rates (500–1,000 mm per year), and a sunny warm summer for optimal ripening are therefore the typical preferred climatic conditions of Khorasan wheat.
 These conditions are very similar to those of durum wheat, which originates in the same region.
-But, because breeding efforts for Khorasan wheat have been very sparse (see chapter below), the adaptation to other climatic conditions is still limited.
+But, because breeding efforts for Khorasan wheat have been very sparse (see chapter below), its adaptation to other climatic conditions is still limited.

 Khorasan wheat is especially known for its drought tolerance, which is even better than that of durum wheat.
-Too much precipitation, especially in the end of the season, usually leads to dramatic disease problems (see section below).
+Too much precipitation, especially in the end of the season, can lead to dramatic disease problems.

 Soils typically used for Khorasan wheat are the same as for durum wheat: deep friable black clays with a certain water storing capacity, also known as vertisols.